duke-libraries/rdr/README.md

 4. clone this repo
 `git clone https://github.com/duke-libraries/rdr.git`

+5. shell into vagrant box
+`vagrant ssh`

-5. change to the new folder
+6. change to the new folder
-`cd rdr`
+`cd /vagrant/rdr`

-6. grab the bunder gem `gem install bundler`
+7. grab the bunder gem `gem install bundler`

-7. run `bundle install`
+8. run `bundle install`

-8. start the server
+9. start the server
 `bin/rails hydra:server`

     You should be able to visit [localhost:3000](http://localhost:3000) and see the application running

-9. create default work type
+10. create default work type
 `rails generate hyrax:work Work`

-10. Have fun!
+11. Have fun!

 ## Installation Notes